Verification mail has been sent.

-Trails lined up with rhododendron and fringed with pine trees, vast meadows with myriad butterflies and snow-capped mountains all around, Kedarkantha trek is one of the most sought-after winter trek in the country.
+Trails lined up with rhododendron and fringed with pine trees, vast meadows with myriad butterflies and snow-capped mountains all around, Kedarkantha trek is one of the most sought-after winter treks in the country.

-Kuari-pass is a trek which is in some different league altogether.
+Kuari-pass is a trek that is in some different league altogether.
 The trek which lies south of the Tibetan border begins from Joshimath, in the Chamoli district of Himalayas; which has evolved into a hub for trekkers and pilgrims in this part of Himalayas.
-Kuari means ‘doorway’ and we suggest it to be a doorway into your inner-self.
+Kuari means ?doorway? and we suggest it to be a doorway into your inner-self.
 As you reach higher, the Himalayas are arrayed before you in a stupendous arc and the play of light from the trees is a visual delight.
 Looking so closely at the sky-high mountains is almost religious.
-Walk through the jungles of oak and deodar to get the closest view of mt.
+Walkthrough the jungles of oak and deodar to get the closest view of mt.
 Nanda Devi.

 Situated 45 km north of Mandi, frozen in winters and a visual spectacle otherwise; Prashar Lake is a secret well kept in the Himachal district.
 Perfect for first-time trekkers, the lake is located at a height of 8,900ft above sea level.
 Surrounded by snow-capped mountains, the treks offer a 180-degree view of the Kinnaur, Pir- Panjal, Dhauladar ranges.
 The lake is fenced with tall Cedar trees and has a small floating island in the middle.
 The depth of the lake remains unknown while it is considered sacred because masses believe that sage Prashar meditated there, giving the lake its name.
 That is probably the reason the locals have been spotted saying ?no man can live there, it is a place for the gods!?.